Mardin Artuklu University: Language programs

 In 2009, the university was allowed to open a Kurdish language department by the Higher Education Board.
 Before, the Kurdish language was banned for long periods of time in Turkey.
-In 2011 the MAU was the first university to have a Kurdish language and literature department.
-By 2014 about 900 students have graduated in Kurdish language department.
+In 2011, MAU was the first university to have a Kurdish language and literature department.
+By 2014, about 900 students have graduated from the Kurdish language department.
 The university has also had a professor for the Zaza language since 2020.
+It also teaches Aramaic: Classical Syriac and modern Surayt.